 Juvenile Task Force

-As a result of the incident and other concerns about the Reno County Detention Center, a Juvenile Task Force was formed to identify problems associated with the detention of juvenile offenders in Reno County and to recommend solutions.
+As a result of the incident and other concerns about placing juveniles in the the Reno County Adult Detention Center, a Juvenile Task Force was formed to identify problems associated with the detention of juvenile offenders in Reno County and to recommend solutions.
 The Task Force was appointed by Reno County Commission Chairman Ralph Krehbiel and Hutchinson Mayor Joan Schrag.
 The following is the list of people who served on that task force:

 - J. Stanley Hill, District Court Judge